Youth in Transition Survey (YITS)

 The Youth in Transition Survey (YITS) is a longitudinal survey undertaken jointly by Statistics Canada and Human Resources and Skills Development Canada.
 This survey is designed to examine the major transitions in the lives of youth, particularly between education, training and work.

 The Youth in Transition Survey (YITS) is designed to examine the patterns of, and influences on, major transitions in young people's lives, particularly with respect to education, training and work.
 Human Resources and Skills Development Canada and Statistics Canada have been developing the YITS in consultation with provincial and territorial ministries and departments of labour and education.
 Content includes measurement of major transitions in young people's lives including virtually all formal educational experiences and most labour market experiences, achievement, aspirations and expectations, and employment experiences.
-The implementation plan encompasses a longitudinal survey of each of two cohorts, ages 15 and 18-20, to be surveyed every two years.
+The implementation plan encompasses a longitudinal survey of 15 year olds (as of December 1999) to be surveyed every two years.

 The results from the Youth in Transition Survey will have many uses.
 Human Resources and Skills Development Canada will use them to aid policy and program development.
 Other users of the results include educators, social and policy analysts, and advocacy groups.
 The information will show how young adults are making their critical transitions into their adult years.

 These researchers and analysts will have access to important information that can be used in developing programs to deal with both short-term and long-term problems or barriers that young adults may face in their pursuit of higher education or in gaining work experience.
 Information from the survey will help to evaluate the effectiveness of existing programs and practices, to determine the most appropriate age at which to introduce programs, and to better target programs to those most in need.